Whenever you see something offered for ‘free’, there’s usually a catch, right?

 The Truth:

-The commonly accepted truth is this: For brides on a budget, having the resort where you plan to spend your honeymoon throw in the wedding ceremony for free can save many thousands of dollars.
-Yep you read that right, many thousands of dollars.
+The bottom line is this: For brides on a budget, having the resort where you plan to spend your honeymoon throw in the wedding ceremony for free can save many thousands of dollars.
+Yep you read that right, MANY thousands of dollars.
+Since all-inclusive resorts include food and beverages for all guests, what you save on the reception alone can be significant.

-If you’re planning a very small, simple wedding, the free package will likely be just fine, but keep in mind that because the ‘free’ wedding package often has limitations you’ll want to read the fine print and be sure you’re clear on what is, and what is not, included.
+If you’re planning a very small, and/or very simple wedding, the free package will likely be just fine for your needs, but keep in mind that because the ‘free’ wedding package often has some limitations you’ll want to read the fine print and be sure you’re clear on what is, and what is not, included.

 The Hidden Truth: